jpsas31/jpsas31/README.md

 A little bit about me:

 - Studying Systems Engineering in Universidad del Valle, Cali, Colombia
-- Doing an exchange programm in Computer sciencien and Artificial Intelligence in Technische Hochschule, Ingolstadt, Germany
+- Participating on an exchange programm in Computer Science and Artificial Intelligence in Technische Hochschule, Ingolstadt, Germany
 ### Connect with me 🤝

 <a href="[https://www.linkedin.com/in/juan-pablo-salgado-salas](https://www.linkedin.com/in/juan-pablo-salgado-salas-b7486b21a/)">